youdontknowdemo/yamlchop/README.md

 ## What is this?

-So you know the Jekyll SSG in Github called github.io or Github Pages?
-It is a static site generator uses lightweight little text files with YAML front-matter and Markdown content to publish slick low tech-liability HTML pages like so:
+So you know the Jekyll static site generator (SSG) in Github called github.io or Github Pages?
+It takes a repo with simple text files with YAML front-matter and Markdown content to publish slick low tech-liability HTML pages like so:

     ┌──────────────────────┐          ┌────────────────────────────────┐